What to do in the mountains when you don’t ski?

 3. Dog sled rides: an unforgettable experience

 Dive into the world of polar explorers with a dog sled ride.
 This activity, offered in several resorts such as Morzine or Les Gets, allows you to cross snowy landscapes in complete tranquility, guided by experienced mushers.
-For an even more immersive experience, some packages include an introduction to sled driving.
+For an even more immersive experience, some offers include an introduction to driving the sled.

 Tip: Book your dog sled ride very early, as demand is very high.